jfreeze/horizon/README.md

 ```
 ### Sample Web Host Configuration

-A web host has minimal configuration because we ship the erlang runtime in the deployments.
+A web host has minimal configuration because we ship the Erlang runtime in the deployments.
 This allows you to update the Elixir version on deployments.

 This example assumes the app needs `vips` for use with `vix`. (not tested.)